neon-bindings/rfcs/text/0000-cargo-wrapper.md

 # Motivation
 [motivation]: #motivation

-The purpose of the `neon` CLI tool is to act like cargo for Neon projects: a one-stop workflow tool for generating, building, and managing Neon projects.
+The purpose of the `neon` CLI tool is to act like Cargo for Neon projects: a one-stop workflow tool for generating, building, and managing Neon projects.
 While abstract over some of the flags required to properly build a Neon project.

-## Redesigned `neon` CLI

-The long-term goal of the `neon` CLI should be to go away and be replaced by a pure `cargo` plugin, allowing developers to work entirely with a cargo-based workflow.
-However, this relies on cargo extension hooks that do not yet exist.

 ## Modified project layout

-The existing Neon project layout is set up so that the top-level directory is an npm package but not a Rust crate, and it _contains_ a Rust crate in the `native/` subdirectory.
+The current Neon project layout is set up so that the top-level directory is an npm package but not a Rust crate, and it _contains_ a Rust crate in the `native/` subdirectory.
 This means that different tools apply to different parts of the project (`npm` and `neon` to the project root; `cargo` to the `native/` subdirectory).
 This can also leave the user confused about which directory they should be in and which tool they should use at any given time.

 ```
 my-neon-lib